flxflem/RareSight/README.md

 A local web application for physicians and researchers to analyze therapeutic targets for monogenic diseases.
 Queries OMIM, UniProt, ClinVar, Ensembl, gnomAD, Open Targets, and PubMed to produce a structured clinical report.
+Details highest probable target-therapy matchings and generates validations assays.
+Option to convert to digital protocols to be run via liquid-handling robot.

 ## Quick Start